-From 2017 onwards the Western dump material will have different characteristics, which may affect processing rates and operational performance.
-After decades of weathering, some of the material classed as 'sulphides' could potentially be more amenable to acid leaching than the categorisation suggests.
+There is some risk associated with treating the Western dump material from 2017 onwards as it has different characteristics, which may affect processing rates and operational performance.
+Countering that is the likelihood that recoveries in this area may be higher than we have conservatively assumed because after decades of weathering some of the material classed as 'sulphides' may in fact more amenable to acid leaching than the categorisation suggests.

-At Copper Bay, meanwhile, the company has undertaken metallurgical testing as part of the prefeasibility study and work to date suggests a recovery of 72.8%.
-However, further work needs to be done to increase the confidence in the suggested processing route and recoveries.
-A key challenge will be to remove the environmental hazard that the tailings material presents.
+At Copper Bay, meanwhile, the company has undertaken metallurgical testing as part of the prefeasibility study and work to date suggests a recovery of 72.8% but further work needs to be done to increase the confidence in the suggested processing route and recoveries.

+We believe that aside from recovering the copper values, a key challenge will be to remove the environmental hazard that the tailings material presents.